 - ½ teaspoon ground allspice

-During the 30 minutes of cooking, fill your large canning pot with water and bring it to a boil.
+- During the last 30 minutes of slow-cooking, fill your large canning pot with water and bring it to a boil.
 Once the desired thickness is reached, place the slow cooker on HIGH to bring the apple butter to a boil while you prepare for water bath canning.

 - Sterilize canning jars by placing them in a boiling water bath (I do this in my canning pot) for ten minutes.
 Keep them warm in the water until ready to use.
 Place the lids in a heatproof bowl and ladle a few spoonfuls of boiling water on top.
 Keep them warm in the bowl until ready to use.
 For more information on hot water bath canning, see this article.

 - Using a jar lifter, carefully remove the jars from the hot water canning bath and place them upright on a towel.
 Remove the lids from the bowl of water and pat them dry.

 - Ladle the hot apple butter into the sterilized jars, leaving ¼ inch of headspace at the top.
 Remove air bubbles with an offset spatula as needed.
 Use a damp paper towel or cloth to wipe the rims of the jars clean.
 Place the lid on top, followed by the jar ring, and adjust the ring until it is finger-tight (do not force it).